Battle of Frankfurt: Battle

 The 6th linked up with the 5th and pushed through the southern outskirts (Sachsenhausen) to the river Main.
 There, units of the 5th found the mostly intact Wilhelmsbruecke bridge (today known as the Friedensbruecke).
 German engineers had tried to blow it up in the attempt to stop the US Forces on 25 March but failed to do so.
 Supported by US tank artillery, the troops of the 5th crossed the Wilhelmsbruecke under heavy fire on 27 March and entered the northern part of the city.
 The two divisions then fought the Germans in fierce house-to-house combat, slowly pushing through the city to the north and to the east.

-Allied attacks killed the local commander on 27 March, crippling German military command in the city.
+The city's Kampfkommandant, Oberstleutnant Erich Löffler, was killed on 27 March together with members of his staff when a 105 mm shell struck the command post in the Taunusanlage, crippling German military command in the city.

 On 29 March, the city was brought under American control and a pontoon bridge built by combat engineers on the eastern side of the damaged Wilhelmsbruecke.
 After initially attempting to set up defensive machine gun positions, German soldiers were convinced by citizens to leave the city and minimise additional casualties.
 The remaining Wehrmacht were pushed northwards and out of the city by US troops.